Filter classes of upsets of distributive lattices: Basic properties of -filters n-filters

 \end{fact}

-While the complement of an $m$-prime $n$-filter is always an $m$-ideal, we shall see that the converse implication fails (even in a Boolean algebra): a $2$-filter whose complement is a $2$-ideal need not be a $2$-prime $2$-filter.
+While the complement of an $m$-prime $n$-filter is always an $m$-ideal, we shall see that the converse implication fails (even in Boolean algebras): a $2$-filter whose complement is a $2$-ideal need not be a $2$-prime $2$-filter.

-Let us stress that we count the empty filter ($F = \emptyset$) as well as the total filter ($F = P$) as $m$-prime $n$-filters.
-This is because we wish to identify prime $n$-filters on distributive lattices (and $m$-prime $n$-filters on finite distributive lattices) as the homomorphic preimages of a certain canonical prime ($m$-prime) $n$-filter.

 The following observation shows how ubiquitous ($m$-prime) $n$-filters are.